cskaandorp/anonymize/README.md

 This description can be found [on GitHub here](https://github.com/cskaandorp/anonymize)

-Anonymize_UU facilitates the substittion of keywords or patterns within a file tree or zipped archive.
-In case of a zip-file, anonymize_UU will unzip the archive in a temp directory and starts it work from there.It recursively traverses the tree, reads supported files and subsitutes any found pattern or keyword.
+Anonymize_UU facilitates the replacement of keywords or patterns within a file tree or zipped archive.
+It recursively traverses the tree, reads supported files and substitutes any found pattern or keyword with a replacement.
 Besides contents, anomize_UU will substitue keywords/patterns in file/folder-paths as well.

 As of now, Anonymize_UU supports text-based files, like .txt, .html, .json and .csv.
 UTF-8 encoding is assumed.
-Besides text files, Anonymize_UU is also able to handle nestes zip archives.
+Besides text files, Anonymize_UU is also able to handle (nested) zip archives.
 These archives will be unpacked in a temp folder, processed and zipped again.

 The result will be either a copied or replaced version of the original file-tree with all substitutions made.